raspberrypilearning/flatgame/en/step_3.md

 ## Get photos to your device

-You'll need to get photos form the phone or tablet into the device you will craete with.
+You'll need to get photos from the phone or tablet into the device you will create with.

 This is different for everyone - you might need to get your club leader to help you.

-Some simple ways to share files from mobile deives you could try are:
+Some simple ways to share files from mobile devices you could try are:

 --- task ---
 Using a USB cable